chjohans/HA_repo/README.md

 5. Next it's time to add the actual [card](https://www.home-assistant.io/dashboards/cards/) to your [Home Assistant](https://www.home-assistant.io/) configuration, the easiest way to do this is by using the GUI.
 Just select the [dashboard](https://www.home-assistant.io/dashboards/) you want to add this [card](https://www.home-assistant.io/dashboards/cards/) to, and then select `Edit Dashboard` from the `kebab menu` (three vertical dots) in the top-right corner of your browser window.
 Next click on `ADD CARD`, then select the [card type](https://www.home-assistant.io/dashboards/cards/) `Manual`, then paste in the edited [card](https://www.home-assistant.io/dashboards/cards/) YAML code from the step above.
 Make sure to delete/replace the first line that says `type: ''` when you add a manual [card](https://www.home-assistant.io/dashboards/cards/).
 And again, watch your indentation, this is still [YAML](https://yaml.org/)!

 If you have followed the instructions above exactly as they were written you should now see a custom card for your air purifier, and it should be ready to be used to operate your air purifier from within [Home Assistant](https://www.home-assistant.io/).
 If you see an error message instead then re-check each step in this guide.
+It should look something like in the image below it it's `off`:

 ![Image showing the Air Purifier Card in it's off-state](https://raw.githubusercontent.com/chjohans/HA_repo/main/mii_air_purifier_3h_card/air_purifier_off.png)